-If symptoms return, then the player should drop back to the previous symptom-free stage once symptoms have resolved.
+If symptoms return, then the player should drop back to the previous symptomfree stage once symptoms have resolved.
 Player honesty is important when questioning about symptoms.
-Remember that playing or training with symptoms of concussion can increase the risk of injury, result in concussion complications and prolonged symptoms, result in reduced performance, and could potentially be catastrophic.
+Remember that playing or training with symptoms of concussion can increase the risk of injury, result in concussion complications and prolonged symptoms, result in reduced performance, increase the risk of other injuries (musculoskeletal) and could potentially be catastrophic.